Flowers & Landscaping

-After a long winter, daffodils add a touch of color to early spring days when many other plants are still quiet.
+After a long winter, daffodils add a touch of colour to early spring days when many other plants are still quiet.
 With a little careful preparation, beautiful groupings of these happy flowers can brighten your spring mornings.

 For Spring Blooms, Plant in the Fall

-Early spring color means planning ahead.
+Early spring colour means planning ahead.
 But like any good thing, they're worth the wait.
 Remember, if you buy bulbs in the summer, be sure to store them in a cool place with good air circulation.
 Wait until the soil cools down in fall - about 2-4 weeks before the first frost date - then plant.

 Prepare Your Soil for Daffodils

 Daffodils like somewhat acidic soil.
 If you're not sure about your soil, it's a good idea to do a soil test, and then amend your soil as needed.
 Since daffodils also like good drainage, turn your soil about 30 cm (12") deep and add compost or garden soil, such as Miracle-Gro® Organic Choice® Garden Soil according to label directions.
 Hillsides or raised beds are good sites for daffodil groupings.